For a great overview, check out “What to Expect at a Household Chemical Collection.”

 Q: What forms of payment do you accept at these events?

-A. We accept cash and checks
+A. We accept cash, checks, and credit cards.

 Q: Is there anyone on-site to help me unload?

 A: Yes.
 The event is a drive through event, so participants must stay in their vehicles.
 We work alongside Hazardous Waste Contractors on-site who unload materials from all participant vehicles.